thorpej/nabud/README.md

     0 crw-rw----  1 uucp  dialer  66, 7 May 19  2021 /dev/ttyU7

     # ./nabud -u nabu -U 002

-## Extras for your operating system

-nabud comes with some extras that help with integration onto operating systems on which it runs.

-* NetBSD - An _rc.d_ script and an _rc.conf.d_ configuration file are
-  installed into $(prefix)/share.
-Tweak them to your liking and copy them into _/etc/rc.d_ and _/etc/rc.conf.d_.
-* FreeBSD - An _rc.d_ script and an _rc.conf.d_ configuration file are
-  installed into $(prefix)/share.
-Tweak them to your liking and copy them into _/etc/rc.d_ and _/etc/rc.conf.d_.
-* Linux - A systemd service unit is installed into $(prefix)/share.
-Tweak it to your liking and install it into _/lib/systemd/system_.
-Once installed, you will then need to configure systemd to use it:
-    % sudo systemctl daemon-reload
-    % sudo systemctl enable nabud.service
-    % sudo systemctl start nabud.service
-* OpenBSD - An _rc.d_ script is installed into $(prefix)/share.
-  Tweak it to your liking and install it into _/etc/rc.d_.
-Make sure to update your "pkg_scripts" variable in _/etc/rc.conf_.
-* macOS - A launchd plist file (_nabud.plist_) is installed into
-  $(prefix)/share.
-Tweak it to your liking and install it into _/Library/LaunchDaemons_.

-If you are interested in providing extras for your favorite operating system, please let me know!

 ## Controlling nabud with nabuctl